 Farm for Sale

-Over the past seven years we’ve risen with the sun shining through the back woods, and we’ve said good-bye to each day a different color sky and water to our west, the pond as reflective as our thoughts.
+Over the past eight years we’ve risen with the sun shining through the back woods, and we’ve said good-bye to each day a different color sky and water to our west, the pond as reflective as our thoughts.
 Countless forts were built in those back woods, our children partly turned fish in that front pond, and our daughter birthed in this cozy, log cabin, but our family is as dynamic and changing as the farm that surrounds us.
-Now, with Spring’s thaw and Soil’s sweet smell of renewal, we begin what may be our last growing season on this rich land.
-With tinges of trepidation, we offer the farm and our home for sale at the price of $340K.
+Now, with Spring’s thaw and Soil’s sweet smell of renewal, we offer the farm and our home for sale.

 20 acres of beautiful land with silty loam growing soil, hoophouses, greenhouses and other buildings, ponds and an artesian well.

 The farm is mostly open land, but is surrounded on all sides with woods and has no visible neighbors.

 The 24x30 cedar true log cabin sits about 1,000 feet off the road.
 It’s 900 sq ft.
 The basement is not included in that sq footage and has a 9 foot high ceiling.
 A Vermont Casting Defiant woodstove is in the basement and has exclusively heated the whole house for all our winters here.
 Warm floors = warm feet : -) Wood is thrown down through the basement window making for easy transport.
 A stone fireplace in the living room, that typical warm, beautiful true log cabin A-frame feel and look, and nice views out the windows all add to the magical feel here.